mikemoroz1/d2mr-assessment-mrmoroz/01_data-cleaning/01_cleaning-level-1/assessment.md

 Additional comments:

 By Mian: Good job!
 Got many objectives met in one shot with good quality.
 I appreciate detailed comments to improve the readability.

+ND - Awesome job, Michael!
+Really impressed with how much above-and-beyond work you were able to put into the relatively simple project.
+Half your points in a single project.
+Not bad. :)